Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Virial Ratios

-While it is observationally very difficult, if not impossible, to determine the individual terms in Equation~\eqref{e:virial} with precision \citep[e.g,][]{singh19}, observers have traditionally employed the simple kinetic virial parameter $\avir = 5 \sigma_{\rm 1d}^2 R/(G M)$ based on estimates of size, velocity dispersion, and mass to assess whether a cloud is gravitationally bounded ($\avir < 2$) or in virial equilibrium ($\avir \approx 1$).
-Strictly speaking, these diagnostics using $\avir$ apply to a steady-state ($\ddot{I}=0$), homogeneous, spherical, non-magnetized cloud with no external forces acting on it.
-In particular, simple approaches treat clouds as isolated, while in reality GMCs are often in close proximity to each other, which reduces the magnitude of the gravitational energy because the effective zero of the gravitational potential lies near clouds rather than at infinite distance.
+While it is observationally very difficult, if not impossible, to determine the individual terms in Equation~\eqref{e:virial} with precision \citep[e.g,][]{singh19}, observers have traditionally employed the simple kinetic virial parameter $\avir = 5 \sigma_{\rm 1d}^2 R/(G M)$ based on estimates of size, velocity dispersion, and mass to assess whether a cloud is gravitationally bound ($\avir < 2$) or in virial equilibrium ($\avir \approx 1$).
+Strictly speaking, these diagnostics using $\avir$ apply to a steady-state homogeneous, spherical, non-magnetized cloud with no external forces acting on it.
+In particular, simple approaches treat clouds as isolated, while in reality GMCs are often in close proximity to each other and/or surrounded by cold \ion{H}{1} envelopes with significant mass.
+The former would reduce the magnitude of the gravitational energy because the effective zero of the gravitational potential lies near clouds rather than at infinite distance, while the latter would make the effective potential deeper \citep[e.g.,][]{ballesteros-paredes06}.
 By analyzing the dynamical state of structures found in kpc-scale simulations of the multiphase, star-forming ISM with self-consistent star formation and supernova feedback, \citet{mao20} found that $\avir$ is often inadequate as a measure of the gravitational boundedness of a structure, because tidal gravity, magnetic terms, and other effects can be large.

-While in the present simulations there are no tidal forces, our model clouds have very high resolution and realistic physics.
+While in the present simulations there are no tidal forces, our model clouds otherwise have quite realistic physics and very high resolution.
 It is therefore interesting to test how well the simple estimate $\avir$ represents the true boundedness of our simulated clouds.
 To do this, we directly measure the virial parameter accounting for kinetic, thermal, and magnetic energies and compare with $\avir$ computed via the traditional estimate.
-We calculate the energies of the neutral gas in the cloud as